Geometric Rates of Convergence for Kernel-based Sampling Algorithms: Introduction

 \section{Introduction}

-Estimating expectations of functions is a common problem that is fundamental to many applications in machine learning, e.g., computation of marginals, prediction after marginalization of latent variables, calculating the risk, bounding the generalization error, estimating sufficient statistics, etc. In all these cases, the goal is to approximate tractably the~integral
+Estimating expectations is a common problem fundamental to many applications in statistics and machine learning, such as the estimation of sufficient statistics, prediction after marginalization of latent variables, and calculation of risk.
+The goal is the computation of integrals of the form

-for a given function $f(\cdot)$, with value oracle access, and density $p$, with sampling oracle access.
-In most cases of interest, the integral is not computable in closed form.
-A common solution is to sample from the domain of $f(\cdot)$, and then to approximate the full integration using the samples.
-The simplest version of this is to use vanilla Monte Carlo (MC) Integration---sample uniformly at random from the domain of $f(\cdot)$, and then output the empirical average as the estimate of the integral.
-This simple algorithm converges at a prohibitively slow rate of $O(1/T)$.
-More generally, one can apply Markov Chain Monte Carlo (MCMC) algorithms for~\eqref{eq:expectation}, and these algorithms come with many benefits, but they also converge quite slowly.